Damascus Steel Knives - INFO & SHOP

-That being said, Damascus is no exemption.
-However, since laminated knives require a more elaborate and costly production process, usually there is more effort put into making such knives.
+That being said, Damascene knives are no exemption.
+However, since laminated knives require a more elaborate and costly production process, there is usually more effort put into making such knives.

 If you compare an ordinary stamped or forged knife to a well-made Damascus, usually the latter tends to have better properties and qualities.

-- Ordinary stainless steel knife is rust-proof and easy for maintenance, however the blade is soft, it can never be razor-sharp and needs to be re-sharpened quite often.
+- Ordinary stainless steel knife is rust-proof and easy for maintenance, however the blade is soft, it can never be razor-sharp because it requires a wider sharpening angle, and needs to be re-sharpened quite often.

 - A high carbon steel knife on the other hand can be really sharp and holds an edge for a long time, however it needs delicate care and is prone to breaking and cracking.